 There are a plethora of editing options with Filmora X, the most prominent of which are trimming, audio adjustment, adding transitions, visual effects and so much more.

-You can easily perform any of the above editing functions by going to a particular section of the video on your timeline, double-click the area, wait for it to pop into the preview section, and then add effects, transitions, audio or stabilize and correct the video by selecting any of the editing options available to you.
+You can easily perform any of the above editing functions by going to a particular section of the video on your timeline, double-clicking the area, waiting for it to pop into the preview section, and then adding effects, transitions, audio, or stabilizing and correct the video by selecting any of the editing options available to you.

 If you want to undo an effect, you can do so by simply entering CTRL+Z on the keyboard.
 It is that simple.

 Additional, yet equally remarkable features like ‘Lens Correction’, ‘Compositing’ to apply blend modes over transitions and overlays, ‘Drop Shadow’ to apply shadows to images and texts, and ‘Auto Enhance’ to considerably improve the quality of a subpar video, all work together to offer a smooth performing tool.

 What would a video editing tool be without a vast gallery of transitions and special effects to help personalize the editing experience?
 Filmora X is no exception.
 There are over 300 special effects, objects, overlays, transitions, music, and audio effects available for use when and if you need them.

 The tool comes jam-packed with 25 sound effects and 26 royalty-free tracks.
 Then there are 176 transitions, which are all customizable to spice up your project.
 You can also customize and animate images and text to make your project more visually arresting.

 You can also drag-and-drop motion graphics in between your video project to make your project even more dynamic.

 #4) Motion Tracking